 Thank you for great company, great food and great hunting experiences.

-You will be seeing more of me in 2010!
+You will be seeing more of me!

 Two long term Goals met at DRO, new ones are set.